 Table 1.
 Actions taken to manage data gaps.

-Data gaps Selected approaches to bridge data gaps Lack of data in available studies Substitute data for a similar product or simplified climate calculations based on the ingredients using climate data of the various ingredients in the SP climate database (including rupture / water absorption during cooking), secondary producers or data on food dishes from previous projects where SP calculated resulting climate change, and finally cooking recipes found on the internet.
-Wrong geographic conditions Data has been adopted as representative / used anyway.
+Data gaps Selected approaches to bridge data gaps Substitute data for a similar product or simplified climate calculations based on the ingredients using climate data of the various ingredients in the SP climate database (including rupture/ water absorption during cooking), secondary producers or data on food dishes from previous projects where SP calculated resulting climate change, and finally cooking recipes found on the internet.
+Data has been adopted as representative/used anyway.
 Climate data can be assumed to correspond to e g Swedish production even if it is based on foreign data.
-Different functional unit used to calculate the climate Conversion into the project's "right" functional unit (kg CO2 eq./kg).
+Different functional unit used to calculate the climate impact Conversion into the project's "right" functional unit (kg CO_2 eq./kg).
+1 Adjustments i.e. exclusion of the packaging carbon footprint, exclusion of cooking, etc.